Relintai/pandemonium_engine_docs/03_usage/14_rendering/02_multiple_resolutions.md

   window width to `3840` and window height to `2160`.
   This allows you to provide higher resolution 2D assets, resulting in crisper visuals at the cost of higher memory usage and file sizes.
-  Note that this will make non-mipmapped textures grainy on low resolution devices, so make sure to follow the instructions described in `doc_multiple_resolutions_reducing_aliasing_on_downsampling`.
+  Note that this will make non-mipmapped textures grainy on low resolution devices.
 - Set the stretch mode to `2d`.
 - Set the stretch aspect to `expand`.
 This allows for supporting multiple aspect ratios and makes better use of tall smartphone displays (such as 18:9 or 19:9 aspect ratios).